ashutosh8021/Expense_tracker-/README.md

 [![Status](https://img.shields.io/badge/Status-Works_On_My_Machine-brightgreen?style=for-the-badge)]()
 [![License](https://img.shields.io/badge/License-MIT-yellow?style=for-the-badge)]()

-Started this project because I was tired of using Excel sheets to track my expenses! 😅 What began as a simple weekend project turned into a full-featured expense tracker with charts, authentication, and everything.
+Started this project because I was tired of using Excel sheets to track my expenses! 😅 What began as a simple weekend project turned into a full-featured expense tracker in just a week.

 **Built with vanilla JavaScript** because I wanted to really understand how everything works without relying on heavy frameworks.